 Muscle soreness is one of the most common reasons people skip their workouts.
 One way to lessen the soreness is to stretch for the right amount of time after working out.

-"During a workout, small micro-tears begin to form in your muscle tissue due the force and resistance you place on your body during intense exercise," says Kelsey Decker, certified personal trainer and education coordinator for StretchLab.
+"During a workout, small micro-tears begin to form in your muscle tissue due to the force and resistance you place on your body during intense exercise," says Kelsey Decker, certified personal trainer and education coordinator for StretchLab.

 Your body also starts to produce lactic acid, which Decker says is a cause for post-workout muscle soreness.
 "It's important to stretch after a workout to help your body recover by increasing blood and oxygen through stretching and foam rolling, which help initiate the recovery process."